JoshuaMacklin/JoshuaMacklin.github.io/README.md

 # JoshuaMacklin.github.io
-This will be the home of my personal website!
+This will be the home of my personal website

 ![alt tag](https://i.imgur.com/R8z8qB5.png)